gthompson333/very_good_coffee_app/README.md

 A Flutter app that allows a user to load a coffee image from a remote network endpoint.

-In addition, the user can tap a "favorite" button to store the image in the devices local photo gallery.
+In addition, the user can tap a "favorite" button to store the image in the device's local photos gallery.

-The user can also tap a "photos" button to see all of the user's favorite photos that are stored in the device's local photo gallery.
+The user can also tap a "photos" button to see all of the user's favorite photos that are stored in the device's local photos gallery.

 The app is designed to run on both iOS and Android.